 |Introduction to Latin Literature|

 Students are strongly encouraged to consider participating in a field project, most typically after sophomore or junior year.
 The Concentration Advisor and other faculty members can provide suggestions about how to explore and fund possible field projects.
 For each of the tracks, a capstone experience may be substituted for one of these required courses.
-With the permission of the concentration advisor, up to three successfully completed courses, from relevant and accredited study abroad programs, may be counted towards the concentration requirements.
+With the permission of the Concentration Advisor, up to three successfully completed courses, from relevant and accredited study abroad programs, may be counted towards the concentration requirements.
 Field school courses that provide formal university transfer credit, and official transcripts, may also be used to fulfill concentration requirements.

 An Honors concentration in any of these tracks requires the successful completion of all the standard requirements with the addition of an Honors thesis.
 For the preparation of this thesis, students will ordinarily enroll in ARCH 1970 during the first semester of the senior year and ARCH 1990 during the second semester of the senior year (these courses may not be taken S/NC, nor may they be used to satisfy the standard requirements of the concentration).
 In order to qualify for honors, students must have received more A’s than B’s in concentration courses completed.